ChrisDeFreitas/guitarjoe/README.md

   --- selChord displays only chords with selected notes (becomes chord finder)
   --- selInterval displays only intervals not selected (becomes scale/chord builder)
 - add Inversions:
--- can this be integrated with Chord selection
+-- can this be integrated with Chord selections?
 -- perhaps integrate with scale to highlight inversion?
 -- perhaps only active when selScale has a value?
 - add backup feature: